Jarren Duran Preview, Player Props: Red Sox vs. Yankees

 - Duran has 34 doubles, two triples, eight home runs and 23 walks while hitting .295.

-- In 62.2% of his 98 games this season, Duran has picked up at least one hit.
-He's also had 26 multi-hit games.

-- In eight games this season, he has hit a long ball (8.2%, and 2.3% of his trips to the dish).
+- Looking at the 99 games he has played this season, he's hit a long ball in eight of them (8.1%), and in 2.2% of his trips to the dish.

-- Duran has had an RBI in 27 games this season (27.6%), including nine multi-RBI outings (9.2%).
-He has also driven home three or more of his team's runs in three contests.
+- Duran has driven in a run in 27 games this year (27.3%), including nine games with more than one RBI (9.1%).
+He has also driven in three or more of his team's runs in three contests.

-- In 34.7% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.